dalibor/dalibornasevic.com/posts/058-photos-and-slides-from-gdcr-2015.md

 author: Dalibor Nasevic
 tags: [coderetreat, gdcr]
 image: /images/gdcr2015_skopje.jpg
+summary: "Photos and slides from Global Day of Coderetreat 2015."
 ---

 Another day celebrating software craftsmanship is behind us.
 Lots of fun and sharing with our small but hard-core community.
 Thanks to everyone for attending the Global Day of Coderetreat 2015 in Skopje!